isc-projects/kea/doc/sphinx/arm/admin.rst

 -  ``pgsql`` — information is stored in a PostgreSQL relational database.

--  ``cql`` — information is stored in an Apache Cassandra database.
-   This backend is deprecated.

 Additional parameters may be needed, depending on the setup and specific operation: username, password, and database name or the directory where specific files are located.
 See the appropriate manual